CELLCEPT INTRAVENOUS Rx

 Indications for CELLCEPT INTRAVENOUS:

-Organ rejection prophylaxis in allogeneic renal, cardiac, or hepatic transplant patients, in combination with cyclosporine and corticosteroids.
+Organ rejection prophylaxis in allogeneic kidney, heart, or liver transplant patients, in combination with other immunosuppressants.

 Hypersensitivity to other forms of mycophenolate.
 IV: polysorbate 80 allergy.